 I am Assistant Professor of Politics and International Affairs at Princeton University.
 My primary field of research is international political economy, with a focus on regulation, trade, and the role of international institutions.
 My work has appeared or is forthcoming in the American Journal of Political Science and the Journal of Legal Analysis.
 I am currently working on a book project based on my dissertation in which I explore how private actors leverage information in order to win preferential regulations domestically and internationally.

-I received a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University.
-My undergraduate degree is from Princeton University, where I majored in politics and graduated summa cum laude and phi beta kappa.
+I completed my doctoral studies at Stanford University in the field of political science (PhD to be conferred in September).
+Prior to enrolling at Stanford, I received a master’s degree from the Fletcher School at Tufts University.
+My undergraduate degree is from Princeton, where I majored in politics and graduated summa cum laude and phi beta kappa.